-The concrete or asphalt batch plant(s) covered under this permit must conduct an Annual Comprehensive Site Compliance Evaluation ("ACSCER") using Form 606-005B and submit a copy to DEQ.
+The concrete or asphalt batch plant(s) covered under this permit must conduct an annual site compliance evaluation and complete an ACSCER using Form 606-005B.
+ACSCERs are not required to be submitted to DEQ, unless specifically requested.
+However, ACSCERs must be maintained with the SWP3s and made available to DEQ upon request.
 At a minimum, your documentation of the ACSCER must include the scope of the inspections, the name(s) of personnel making the inspections, the date(s) of the inspections, and major observations relating to the implementation of the SWP3.
-Major observations should include: the location(s) of discharges of pollutants from the site;, BMPs that need to be maintained; BMPs that failed to operate as designed or that proved inadequate for a particular location; additional BMPs that are needed to address any conditions requiring corrective action identified during the inspection; previously unidentified discharges from the site; previously unidentified pollutants in existing discharges; evidence of, or the potential for, pollutants entering the drainage system; evidence of pollutants discharging to receiving waters at all facility outfall(s); the condition of and around the outfall, including flow dissipation measures to prevent scouring; and any required revisions to the SWP3 resulting from the inspection.
+Major observations should include: the location(s) of discharges of pollutants from the site; BMPs that need to be maintained; BMPs that failed to operate as designed or that proved inadequate for a particular location; additional BMPs that are needed to address any conditions requiring corrective action identified during the inspection; previously unidentified discharges from the site; previously unidentified pollutants in existing discharges; evidence of, or the potential for, pollutants entering the drainage system; evidence of pollutants discharging to receiving waters at all facility outfall(s); the condition of and around the outfall, including flow dissipation measures to prevent scouring; and any required revisions to the SWP3 resulting from the inspection.